 The Nonprofit Executive Institute (NEI) is an eleven-month leadership program designed to offer nonprofit leaders skills and strategies to enhance organizational sustainability and transform the communities they serve.
 This program focuses on capacity building seminars which develop:

 The Nonprofit Executive Institute is intended for people in nonprofit leadership positions who want to expand their professional network and gain tactical skills.

 “Participating in NEI provided solid on the job training while giving me time to build relationships with and learn from other nonprofit leaders.”

-Applications for Class 13 of the Nonprofit Executive Institute have closed.
-Applications for Class 14 will be open Summer, 2019.
+Applications for Class 14 of the Nonprofit Executive Institute are now open!.

 Questions about NEI?
 Review the FAQ below.